kubernetes/website/content/en/docs/concepts/workloads/controllers/job.md

 {{< note >}}
-See [My pod stays terminating](/docs/tasks/debug/debug-application/debug-pods/) if you observe that pods from a Job are stucked with the tracking finalizer.
+See [My pod stays terminating](/docs/tasks/debug/debug-application/debug-pods/) if you observe that pods from a Job are stuck with the tracking finalizer.
 {{< /note >}}

 ### Elastic Indexed Jobs